 7th January 1976 he killed a model he had became friendly with, at her house in Leeds, to make sure he was not identified he also killed her three year old son.
 After getting home from this attack police were waiting for him.
 He claimed his only regret was that his kill total had not reached five, the same as his hero "The Black Panther" Donald Nielson.

 June 1976, Rowntree was a know Schizophrenic, at his trial at Leeds crown court he pleaded guilty to manslaughter on the grounds of diminished responsibility.

 The pleas was accepted, Rowntree was sentenced to serve, without time limit at Rampton top Security Psychiatric unit.
 He also spent time in Ashworh and Broadmooer secure hospitals.
-It is believed he is now held at The Hutton Unit, a secure mental health facility based at St. Luke's Hospital in Middlesbrough.
+It is believed he was held at The Hutton Unit, a secure mental health facility based at St. Luke's Hospital in Middlesbrough.